Complete Subset Averaging with Many Instruments: Introduction

 \section{Introduction}

 Instrumental variables (IV) estimators are commonly used to estimate the parameters associated with endogenous variables in economic models.
 The two-stage least squares (2SLS) is the most popular IV estimator for linear regression models with endogenous regressors.
 While the 2SLS estimator is usually applied to just-identified models where the number of instruments is the same as the number of endogenous variables, there are many applications where more instruments are used than the number of endogenous variables (over-identified).
 In particular, when the instrument set is a large set of dummy variables or is constructed by interacting the original instruments with exogenous variables, the total number of instruments can be quite large.
-For example, \citet{angrist1991does} use as many as 180 instruments for one endogenous variable to get a tighter confidence interval for the structural parameter than using a smaller set of instruments.
+For example, \citet{angrist1991does} use as many as 180 instruments for one endogenous variable in one of their specifications to get a tighter confidence interval for the structural parameter than using a smaller set of instruments.

-Although using a large set of instruments can improve efficiency, there is a trade-off in terms of increased bias in the point estimate (Bekker, 1994).
+Although using a large set of instruments can improve efficiency, there is a trade-off in terms of increased bias in the point estimate, e.g. \citet{kunitomo1980asymptotic}, \citet{morimune1983approximate}, and \citet{bekker1994alternative}.
 Motivated by the trade-off relationship, \citet{donald2001choosing} propose to select the number of instruments by minimizing the approximate mean squared error (MSE) of IV estimators. \citet{kuersteiner2010constructing} propose an IV estimator that applies the model averaging approach of \citet{hansen2007least} in the first stage and show that the selected weights attain optimality in the sense of \citet{li1987asymptotic}. \citet{okui2011instrumental} proposes to average the first stage using shrinkage to obtain the shrinkage IV estimators.
+When the number of instruments can be much larger than the sample size, \citet*{belloni2012sparse} propose to select instruments using Lasso in the first stage under approximate sparsity and \citet{carrasco2012regularization} proposes a regularized IV estimator using all the instruments.